gavinhenderson/FindMyPast-Primes/README.md

 If I had more time I would:
 * Add prime caching
 * Run a segmented sieve so more numbers can be calculated before running out of memory
+* Use the segmented sieve to allow for parallelisation
+* Optamise on a case by case basis (memory or speed)
 * Add more output options

 ## Space/Time Complexities